A Travel Price Comparison for Families, Couples, and Backpackers Cologne vs. Prague for Attractions, Nightlife, Old Town, and Couples

 Is there more to do in Cologne or Prague?

 Travelers will usually find more to do in Prague than Cologne, as it is bigger with more sights, attractions, and activities for visitors.
-Prague is more popular for its museums, nightlife, music, historical sights, and impressive beauty, while Cologne is known for its food and christmas markets.
+Prague is more popular for its museums and attractions, nightlife, music, historical sights, and impressive beauty, while Cologne is known for its food and christmas markets.
 Prague is more touristy than Cologne and is known for its world-famous old town, local beer, wild nightlife, historic landmarks, and the Charles Bridge.
 It is also home to The Prague Castle.
 Cologne is popular for its large and detailed cathedral, its festive Christmas markets, and its location along the Rhine River.

 How is Cologne different from Prague?